Aaron S. Merrill: World War II

 Merrill was Professor of Naval Science and Tactics at Tulane University, until being assigned command of the battleship Indiana (BB-58) in April 1942.
-After promotion to rear admiral in January 1943, Merrill would lead a cruiser-destroyer task force participating in the Battle of Guadalcanal and would later win distinction during the Bougainville campaign at the Battle of Empress Augusta Bay successfully defending ground forces against an assault by the Japanese fleet in a hard-fought night battle.
+After promotion to rear admiral in January 1943, Merrill led a cruiser-destroyer task force participating in the Battle of Guadalcanal and later won distinction during the Bougainville campaign at the Battle of Empress Augusta Bay successfully defending ground forces against an assault by the Japanese fleet in a hard-fought night battle.

-In March 1943, during the Solomon Island campaign, he would show the usefulness of radar against enemy naval forces at the Battle of Blackett Strait.
+In March 1943, during the Solomon Islands campaign, he showed the usefulness of radar against enemy naval forces at the Battle of Blackett Strait.
 Merrill, commanding Task Force 68, engaged and destroyed two Japanese destroyers Murasame and Minegumo, using only radar fire control.
 For his efforts he received both the Legion of Merit and the Navy Cross.

-Serving as Director of Office of Public Relations for the Navy Department from June 15, 1944, until April 23, 1945, Merrill would join a diplomatic delegation to meet with members of the Chilean government to discuss mutual defense policies in Santiago, Chile.
-While in attendance, Merrill's efforts to establish an American naval mission to Chile in place of the former British presence would earn him the title of Grand Officer of the Order of Merit by Chile.
+Serving as Director of Office of Public Relations for the Navy Department from June 15, 1944, until April 23, 1945, Merrill joined a diplomatic delegation to meet with members of the Chilean government to discuss mutual defense policies in Santiago, Chile.
+While in attendance, Merrill's efforts to establish an American naval mission to Chile in place of the former British presence earned him the title of Grand Officer of the Order of Merit by Chile.

 Post-war

 In June 1946, after briefly serving for several months as commandant of the Eighth Naval District in New Orleans, Louisiana, Merrill assumed command of Gulf Sea Frontier, remaining in this post until being placed on the retired list in November 1947, eventually retiring a vice admiral.
-Moving first to Natchez, Mississippi and later to New Orleans following his retirement, Merrill would live with his wife until his death on February 28, 1961.
+Moving first to Natchez, Mississippi and later to New Orleans following his retirement, Merrill lived with his wife until his death on February 28, 1961.